Can Real Estate Agents Represent Themselves?

 If You're an Agent, Can You Represent Yourself?

-The simple answer is yes - as a licensed agent, you can represent yourself in buying or selling real estate for yourself.
+Can a real estate agent sell their own house?
+The simple answer is yes – as a licensed agent, you can represent yourself in buying or selling real estate for yourself, so long as you disclose that you representing yourself upfront in the deal.
 But it’s not as easy as just getting your real estate license!

 Just having a license is not enough to buy or sell your own property – you have to make sure you also are affiliated with a brokerage.
 To begin that process, you need to find a local real estate company, interview with them, and subsequently, get hired to hang your license there.
 Keep in mind that a brokerage will often take a percentage of the commission you receive in exchange for being affiliated with them.